stevendejongnl/DWIN_T5UIC1_LCD_E3S1/README.md

 sudo nano /etc/systemd/system/klipper.service
 ```

-If not add it and reboot your pi.
+If not, add it and reboot your pi.

 Example of my klipper.service: